raamana/hiwenet/docs/API.rst

 API Reference
 --------------

-A tutorial-like presentation is available at :doc:`usage`, using the following API.
+A tutorial-like presentation is available at :doc:`usage_api`, using the following API.

 .. automodule:: hiwenet
    :members: